pvanhoof/dir-examples/README.md

 As usual, I hope standards will be made and that the build environment and packaging community gets to their senses and stops leaving this into the hands of developers.
 I especially think about qmake, which seems to not have much at all to state that standardized installation paths must be used (not even a proper way to define a prefix).

-# Questions that I can imagine already exist
+## Questions that I can imagine already exist

-## Why is there there a difference between APIVERSION and VERSION
+### Why is there there a difference between APIVERSION and VERSION?

 The API version is the version of your API.
 This means the version of your header files (if your programming language has such header files), the version of your API, the version of your pkgconfig file.
 The API is what software developers need to utilize your library.